radgrad/docusaurus2/README.md

-# docusaurus2
+# RadGrad Documentation site

-Docusaurus 2 for next gen RadGrad website
+See the site for documentation.